fluffynuts/NExpect/docs/20170917_NExpectLevel1.md

 NExpect is available for .NET Framework 4.5.2 and above as well as anything which can target .NET Standard 1.6 (tested with .NET Core 2.0)

-So here goes, level 1: testing objects and values.<br />
+So here goes, level 1: testing objects and values.

 NExpect facilitates assertions (or, as I like to call them: expectations) against basic value types in a fairly unsurprising way:
 ```csharp
 [Test]
 public void SimplePositiveExpectations